carlson9/weightTAPS/README.md

 Installation:

 Ensure the packages survey, plyr, HotDeckImputation, and mice are installed and up-to-date.
-Then download the .tgz file for a Mac or Linux OS, and the .zip for a Windows OS.
-Run the following code: install.packages("file-path/weightTAPSPACK_0.1.tgz", repos = NULL, type ="source") with the extension either tgz or zip.
+Then download the tar.gz.
+Run the following code:

+install.packages("file-path/weightTAPSPACK_0.1.tar.gz", repos = NULL, type ="source")

 Occasionally it is necessary to restart your R session after installation for a call to library to work.

 For more detail, after installation view the help files.